 The social costs of carbon refers to the marginal costs of impacts caused by every extra ton of greenhouse gases released into the atmosphere.
 Social costs are not strictly market-related, and can entail negative effects on environmental quality and public health.
 It is used to determine policy action, and to understand where and to what extent emissions need to be reduced.
 Normally, emission reduction targets are established to stave off further GHG emissions, but even keeping atmospheric carbon at current levels is proving to be unsustainable and economically unwise.
 The technology needed to actively remove carbon from the atmosphere and return us to pre-industrial levels already exists, but implementation is being bogged down by politics and persistently high costs.
 Governments need to invest in removing existing carbon from the atmosphere, while also reducing their current and future emission rates, because the price of delayed action will be soberingly high.

 Current atmospheric levels of carbon dioxide are estimated to be around 416 ppm (parts per million).
 The last time our planet’s atmosphere held this much CO2 was millions of years ago, long before modern humans even existed.
 This was called the Pliocene geological era, when temperatures were on average 3° C warmer, although at northern latitudes summer temperatures could exceed 14°C. During this era, the West Antarctic ice sheet was significantly smaller than it is now, leading to a much faster rate of sea -level rise.
-Even a partial melting of the West Antarctica ice sheet, which is already underway, to increase sea level by at least one metre.
+Even a partial melting of the West Antarctic ice sheet, which is already underway, would cause sea levels to rise by at least one metre.

 Figure 1: Keeling Curve updated March 15, 2021; UC San Diego Scripps Institution of Oceanography; 2021.